jfr3000/drip/CONTRIBUTING.md

 Before creating a new issue, please review the [list of existing issues](https://gitlab.com/bloodyhealth/drip/issues) to make sure nobody else had the same idea before you!
 You are then invited to open a new issue with a somewhat extensive description, you can use emojis or GIFs if it helps :)!

-To send us a new issue you can also use our gitlab email: incoming+bloodyhealth/drip@incoming.gitlab.com.
-It will automagically add a new issue to the list with a description text taken from the body of your email.
+To send us a new issue you can also use our [gitlab email](mailto:incoming+bloodyhealth/drip@incoming.gitlab.com).
+It will automagically add a new issue to the list with the title taken from the subject line and the description text for the issue taken from the body of your email.

 ### Thank you